 1944- Bela Bartok’s Concerto for Orchestra premiered by the Boston Symphony and Serge Kousevitsky.

 1951- MIT scientists booted up Project Whirlwind, the TX-0 Computer.
 Called the Tixo, it was as large as a bus and was the first computer that could do more than one program at a time.
-It also had the first computer screen and first light pen.
-It calculated everything from synchronizing the gunfire of battleships to how much icing to put in an Oreo cookie.
+In 1952 it had the first computer screen and first light pen.

 The TX-2 was used to write the first animation program Sketchpad, and the first interactive game Spacewar, both in 1962.

 1953- Ex- Esquire magazine art director and frustrated cartoonist Hugh Hefner published the first issue of Playboy Magazine.
 It featured a nude centerfold of actress Marilyn Monroe.
 She joked to the press “ I had nothing on but the radio!”
-Hefner assembled the layout of the magazine on his kitchen table and borrowed money from his mother-in-law to pay for the printing.
-The first Playboy had no number or date, because Hef was certain he couldn’t afford to make an issue number two.
+Hefner's success allowed him to employ a lot of gret cartoonists like Alberto Vargas and Harvey Kurtzman.